 While our Manager and Acting Funeral Director Tiffany Widener along with the rest of our care team here at Lumen Cremation in Nashville have extensive knowledge about cremation, we realize this is not the norm.
-In fact, most families we talk to in Brentwood, Franklin, and beyond know very little about various end-of-life options – and usually have a lot of questions.
+In fact, most families we talk to in Bellevue, Brentwood, Franklin, Madison, Donelson, and the surrounding communities, and beyond know very little about various end-of-life options – and usually have a lot of questions.

 We’re here to give you all the information you need with compassion and understanding.
 We understand how difficult it is to lose a loved one and want you to know you have our support.
 As you read these questions and answers, remember we are here to help you every step of the way, as you make decisions for yourself or on behalf of someone you love.